- Oops!Something went wrong.Please try again later.

 PETER QUIGLEY: Yeah, I think employers need to focus on what their employee value proposition is.
 So what are they offering in addition to-- frankly, wages and benefits are in today's environment table stakes.
 And so what are employers offering to employees that will entice them to either come off the sidelines or take a job in their particular sector?
 The reality is the mismatch between the number of job openings and the number of unemployed sort of belies the fact that the different education, training, and skills that you need in one sector may not be entirely compatible to another sector.
 So that's also contributing potentially to what we see in the number of job openings versus the availability of talent.

-ZACK GUZMAN: And lastly, I mean, when we're looking at kind of the problems you're talking about, on the child care front.
-You know, a lot of the reason why we saw some of the benefits start to roll off here may have been because expectations were that by the time we got to the fall in 2021, you wouldn't have to have those in place because everything would have been good, people going back to school, kids going back to school.
-No worries about COVID.
+ZACK GUZMAN: And lastly, I mean, when we're looking at kind of the problems you're talking about, the child care, on the child care front, you know, a lot of the reason why we saw some of the benefits start to roll off here may have been because expectations were that by the time we got to the fall in 2021 you wouldn't have to have those in place because everything would have been good, people going back to school, kids going back to school, no worries about COVID.
 That doesn't seem to be reality right now.
 So I mean, when you look in the months ahead is there maybe a potential in your eyes to see maybe a larger need for some of these things that are rolling off in terms of support for American workers who aren't taking jobs to be putting back in place or are workers just going to need to take the jobs that might not be perfect?

 PETER QUIGLEY: Well, you mentioned child care and I think the number one priority for everybody should be opening schools.
 Because if kids don't go to school, workers don't go to work and that's just the reality.
 And the fact is that 4 in 10 workers during the pandemic had either themselves or their other adult in their household look for new work or left the workforce.
 And we've got to get the schools open and that should be a priority because that will alleviate some of the downward pressure on the talent supply.